acr-lfr/generate-it-typescript-server/README.md

 If the runner cannot find the provided script within the cli folder an error is thrown.

 By default `src/cli/run.ts` will not run on production.

+#### Inferring output content-type
+The `inferResponseType` middleware will infer which `content-type` to return based on the requests `Access` header and what you provide the API on generation via openapi.
+The fallback is always `application/json`.

+To output a file, for example a PDF, the domain layer should return the absolute path in a simple string.
+Assuming the openapi states it can produce the desired format, in this case `application/pdf`, then the `inferResponseType` will call the express `res.download` method.

+See `src/http/nodegen/middleware/inferResponseType.ts`

 #### Input/ouput filters (validation)
 The [**input**](https://github.com/acrontum/openapi-nodegen-typescript-server/blob/master/src/http/nodegen/routes/___op.ts.njk#L29) is protected by the npm package [celebrate](https://www.npmjs.com/package/celebrate).
 Anything not declared in the request by the swagger file will simply result in a 422 error being passed back to the client and will not hit the domain layer.